rajangdavis/osvc_node/README.md

 	- [ ] User is set but password is not
 	- [ ] No authentication is set
 	- [ ] Annotation cannot be greater than 40 characters
-	- [ ] Annotation must be set for CCOM versions v1.4 and up
+	- [ ] Annotation must be set for CCOM versions v1.4 and latest

 ## Compatibility